Emily-Prust/Flask-Dice-Roller/README.txt

 Created as I was curious about how a web application communicates with a database.

 !!!
-As there is no input verification on the dice amount/dice number inputs,
+If the website breaks, it is likely that something has gone wrong with the
-    inputs like negative values will require the database be cleaned, the easiest way to do this is with:
+    database.
+The easiest way to resolve these issues is to do the following:

     $ flask db downgrade
     $ flask db upgrade